GTM strategies to get leads in 2024 in your inbox every week

 3. Respect LinkedIn’s Policies: Ensure your automation practices align with LinkedIn’s terms of service.
 Avoid sending identical messages to large groups or engaging in other behaviors that LinkedIn may flag as spam.

-Our founding BDR, Ryan Patel, increased his LinkedIn connect rate from 11% to 21% in a matter of months.
+Our founding BDR, Ryan Patel, increased his LinkedIn connect rate from 11% to 21% in a matter of months through social selling like this.
 (You can read more by accessing this study on the impact of social selling on connect rates.)

 He also exceeded his quota.